 US expects more attacks from Iran-backed groups: Esper

-"The provocative behavior has been out there for months...
-So do I think they may do something?
-Yes.
-And they will likely regret it," Defence Secretary Mark Esper told reporters.

 "We are prepared to exercise self-defense, and we are prepared to deter further bad behavior from these groups, all of which are sponsored, directed and resourced by Iran."
+Esper said there were "some indications out there" that groups may be planning additional attacks, and that the US would respond accordingly.

-Several thousand Iraqi protesters attacked the US embassy in Baghdad on Tuesday, breaching its outer wall and chanting "Death to America!" in anger over weekend airstrikes that killed pro-Iran fighters.
+"If we get word of attacks or some type of indication, we will take preemptive action as well to protect American forces, to protect American lives," he said.
+The Pentagon ordered hundreds of rapid-response troops to the Gulf region Tuesday after Iraqi protesters stormed the normally highly-protected US embassy compound in Baghdad, breaching its outer wall while chanting "Death to America!"

+The protestors, many from Kataeb Hezbollah, were angered by weekend airstrikes by US forces that killed 25 of their supporters, said by Washington to be retaliation for rocket attacks on December 27 that killed a US civilian contractor.
+Joint Chiefs Chairman General Mark Milley said Iran had been behind a "sustained campaign" to provoke the United States since at least October.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)